Winx Club season 5

-The fifth season of Winx Club premiered on Nickelodeon, under the title Winx Club: Beyond Believix, in the United States on 26 August 2012 and on Rai 2 in Italy on 16 October 2012.
+Winx Club: Beyond Believix is the fifth season of Winx Club premiered on Nickelodeon, in the United States on 26 August 2012 and on Rai 2 in Italy on 16 October 2012.
 It is the first season produced with Nickelodeon.

 It is the first full season in the Winx Club revival series, following the 2011 specials that summarized seasons 1–2 of the original show.

 In this season, the Winx face a threat underwater and will have to face a new dreadful villain, Tritannus.
 He was a normal triton who was mutated into a powerful demon mutant naga sea monster caused by pollution.
 His main goal is to become the emperor of the Infinite Ocean.
 He allies with the Trix and the leader, Icy, falls in love with him.
 The Believix power is not strong enough underwater, so the Winx start a challenging quest to get the ancient Sirenix power and become ocean fairies.
 It is also the first season to have the Winx return to being students at Alfea despite graduating in the first movie.